Winter tyres: pros, cons, costs, laws and should you buy them for your car?

 Where can I buy winter tyres?

-None of these will be able to supply you with a set of wheels to fit them on.
+None of these retailers will be able to supply you with a set of wheels to fit the tyres on.
 Your best bet there is a main dealer, or you could pick up a second-hand set of wheels from eBay.
 Just be aware of the wheel size that is suitable for your car - if you go for a smaller wheel size, then be sure the tyres you're buying maintain the same overall diameter, and that the wheels themselves have enough clearance for the brakes and steering.

-When can I buy winter tyres?
+When should I buy winter tyres?

 Winter tyres are available to buy all year round, although you will invariably see a spike in demand as the temperature drops in the autumn and winter.
 Savvy buyers will be able to pick up a bargain in the spring when demand for winter tyres drops and stockists will be wanting to shift old stock.

 If the winter is particularly bad, then demand is sure to outstrip supply, so you may struggle to find a set for your car.
 If you’re planning to buy a set of winter tyres, it’s worth doing it sometime in the autumn, before the weather takes a turn for the worse.